-There is no specific term as 'Statutory Audit' under the Companies Act 2013 or any other law in force.
-The term "statutory auditor" in generally, refers to an external auditor whose appointment is mandated by law.
+There is no specific term 'Statutory Audit' under the Companies Act 2013 or any other law in force.
+The term "statutory auditor" in general, refers to an external auditor whose appointment is mandated by law.
 Hence, Statutory Audit is a type of audit which is mandated by a Law or a Statute to ensure that the books of accounts presented to the regulators and public are true and fair.
-In other words, audit of financial statements by auditors whose appointment is mandated by law is generally referred as statutory audit.
+In other words, audit of financial statements by auditors whose appointment is mandated by law is generally referred to as statutory audit.

-Every company whether private company or public company or one person company or dormant company is mandatorily required to get its books of accounts audited under the Companies Act 2013.
+Every company whether private company or public company or small company or one person company or dormant company is mandatorily required to get its books of accounts audited under the Companies Act 2013.
 The provisions for the same are contained in sections 139 to 147 of the Companies Act 2013 read with the Companies (Audit and Auditors) Rules, 2014.

-In the coming chapters of this series, we would be discussing only regarding Statutory Audit.
+In the coming chapters of this series, we will be discussing such Statutory Audit only.